 But there are ways to ensure that Inclusionary Zoning does as much as possible to address DC’s growing housing needs.

 - Ensure IZ serves the low income families who need it most.
 Due to its current design, fewer than 1 of 5 IZ units have gone to residents with incomes below 50 percent of the median for the metropolitan area, or $49,150 for a family of three.
 The rest are affordable to households at 80 percent of area median income, or $61,200 for a family of three.
-Yet the families most likely to struggle to afford housing in DC are at the lower income level.
+Yet the families most likely to in DC are at the lower income level.

 An advocacy campaign, of which DCFPI is a part, hopes that half of all future IZ units will be affordable to families earning below $49,150.
 A preliminary report by the Bowser administration to the Zoning Commission agreed that IZ should better serve low-income residents.
 Several Zoning Commission members have asked the administration to look into even stronger affordability scenarios.
 A DC Council resolution passed this year also calls for strengthening IZ’s affordability.